 4. Plenty Gorge Park

 It’s located only 20km from the central business district of Melbourne.
 It’s a refreshing area that allows tourists and locals alike to take a break from their routine.
-It is an extensive area of bushland, wetlands, and grassland that host diverse species.
+It is an extensive area of bushland, wetlands, and grassland that hosts diverse species.

 5. Port Melbourne